Ken Griffey Jr., Jewell Loyd and Macklemore among stars who join patients in ‘Seattle Children’s Heroes’ card set

 If you do the math, 10,800 packs at $25 each equates to $270,000 to the hospital.
 And yet another unique element of this project is that each person in the set was able to designate funding to a specialty area of their choosing.

-For example, Griffey has an endowment for pediatric cancer research and earmarked his percentage of the fund to that.
+Griffey has an endowment for pediatric cancer research and earmarked his percentage of the fund to that.
 Macklemore, Avril and Wilkens support the Odessa Brown Children’s Clinic and designated that as their recipient.
 Morris, a Type 1 diabetic, put his portion toward Seattle Children’s diabetes program.

 Much of the proceeds, Gustafson said, are also going to Seattle Children’s core mission of uncompensated care.
 The hospital provides specialized pediatric care, medical innovation for infants, children and teens, and research discoveries that result in better outcomes for kids.